apache/npanday/README.txt

 Building Against NonPublic Repo (For release versions) Deploy local versioned snapshot of maven 2.1 to internal repo Deploy openrdf artifacts to internal repo
+ Deploy Castle artifacts to internal repo
- Modify version to internal release version (as shown above)
+ Modify version to internal release version (as shown above) Manually change the mavenVersion property in the pom.xml to a release version
  Type: bootstrap-build.bat -DrdfProfile.none -DVisualStudio2005 -DmavenVersion=<<Internal versioned copy of 2.1>>